Bizzo1975/personal-website-gen/Proxmox_Web_Hosting_Master_Plan_Full.md

   - Isolated from other networks for security
   - Only accessible through Tailscale (secure VPN)

-- **DMZ (VLAN 20):** 192.168.20.0/24 — For the Ubuntu web server and public traffic
+- **DMZ (VLAN 20):** 192.168.20.0/24 — For Ubuntu VMs and public traffic
   - DMZ stands for "Demilitarized Zone" - it's a separate network for public-facing services
-  - The web server lives here, isolated from your private networks
+  - Both development and production VMs will live here, isolated from your private networks
-  - Even if compromised, it can't access your management or private networks
+  - Even if compromised, they can't access your management or private networks

 ### Assigned IPs